cosmo0920/fruently/README.md

 Fruently does not have async API because Rust has `std::thread::spawn` function to make asynchronous API from synchronous one.

-If you want to send records into Fluentd asynchronously, please consider `std::thread::spawn` like: [asynchronous example](examples/thread.rs).
+If you want to send records into Fluentd asynchronously, please consider using `std::thread::spawn` like: [asynchronous example](examples/thread.rs).

 ### LICENSE